Tim Caro

 Research Areas 2024

 1. Coloration in mammals.
 I study the evolution of coloration in mammals from several angles.
 I use comparative methods to uncover the ecological drivers of camouflage, warning coloration, signaling and physiological factors in driving coat coloration in many mammalian orders.
-With collaborators we model how contrasting fur coloration is viewed by predators and conspecifics.
-Building on a decade of research as to why zebras have stripes, I study the mechanism by which tabanid flies avoid landing on striped horse coats in the field.
+With collaborators, Ted Stankowich and Catherine Sheard, we model how contrasting fur coloration is viewed by predators and conspecifics.
+Building on a decade of research as to why zebras have stripes, I study the mechanism by which tabanid flies avoid landing on striped horse coats in the field but I also have ongoing lab-based projects on natal coat coloration, bear chest patches, rodent countershading, and want to start a project on lemur coloration.

-I am always interested in taking on students at the University of Bristol, UK to work on any of these projects, and on collaborating with postdocs.
+I have an active research agenda and am always interested in taking on students at the University of Bristol, UK to work on any of these projects, and on collaborating with postdocs.